Sinacs/Joplin.Plugin.ReMoods.Theme/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 <!--
-The feature requests should be related to one of the below:
+The suggestion should be related to one of the below:

 - Idea based on a problem you met while using ReMoods.
 - Idea for improving the current custom element.
 - Idea for adding a new custom element.
 - Idea for adding a helpful settings property.
+- Idea for improving the note-taking experience.
+- You have an idea but not sure ReMoods can help or not.
 -->

-## Is your feature request related to a problem?
+## Is your suggestion related to a problem?
 Please describe.
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->